-The Cooperative Paws SDC® application process is selective.
-The Service Dog Coach certificate program was designed for experienced professional dog trainers.
-Prerequisite information is provided as a guideline, but satisfying prerequisites does not guarantee admission.
+The Cooperative Paws SDC® program was designed for experienced professional dog trainers who are committed to a positive (force free) training approach.
+Prerequisite information is provided as a guideline below.
+Meeting prerequisites does not guarantee admission.
 See application for additional information.
-If you have questions, please ask!

-- Knowledge and skills using clicker training and lure reward techniques to train basic and intermediate level behaviors (multi step behavior chains).
-Knowledge and skills can be demonstrated via:
+Education, knowledge and skills in positive training including clicker training and lure reward techniques to train basic and intermediate level behaviors.

-- Experience in dog activities.
+Accomplishments in dog activities can be used to support experience.
 For example: trick training, therapy dog training, AKC CGC, Rally, Freestyle, Agility, or scent work.

-- Commitment to using reward-based (positive training/force-free) methods and tools exclusively for all dogs.
-Absolutely no pet correction devices of any type.
-No electronic collars, prong, choke chains nor any other aversive strategy or training tool for any dogs in your business.
+Commitment to reward-based (positive training/force-free) methods and tools exclusively for all dogs.
+No use of electronic collars, prong collars or choke chains for any dogs in your work.

-- Comfortable using technology for an online course – email, file sharing (i.e. Dropbox, Google Drive), opening/closing PDF files, online forms, recording/sharing video (YouTube, FaceBook) using internet, internet searches.
+To be comfortable using technology for an online course – using email, file sharing (i.e. Dropbox, Google Drive), downloading/opening/closing files, online forms, and recording/sharing video using a smart phone.

 Access to an appropriate dog for the course – an “easy to train” food motivated, healthy dog that you have daily access to is recommended.
 You will need to submit video of your work training the dog to complete the course.
 The dog does not need to be appropriate for service work, all of the training can occur in your home or in a training facility.
 However, you will be training advanced, complex behavior chains, so the dog should enjoy frequent training sessions.
 Read more about the dog needed.